OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-05.md

 # Exodus Chapter 5

 ## Exodus 5:1
-Afterward Moses and Aaron went to Pharaoh and said, “This is what the Lord, the God of Israel, says: Let My people go, so that they may hold a festival to Me in the wilderness.”
+Afterwards, Moses and Aaron approached Pharaoh and said, “Thus says the Lord, the God of Israel: ‘Release My people so that they may hold a festival to Me in the wilderness.’”

 ## Exodus 5:2
-But Pharaoh said, “Who is the Lord, that I should obey His voice and let Israel go?
-I do not know the Lord, and I will not let Israel go.”
+Pharaoh responded, “Who is the Lord that I should heed His voice and let Israel go?
+I do not recognise the Lord, and furthermore, I will not release Israel.”

 ## Exodus 5:3
-Then they said, “The God of the Hebrews has met with us.
-Let us take a three-day journey into the wilderness to offer sacrifices to the Lord our God, or He may strike us with plague or sword.”
+They replied, “The God of the Hebrews has met with us.
+Please allow us to journey three days into the wilderness to offer sacrifices to the Lord our God, lest He strike us with plague or the sword.”

 ## Exodus 5:4
-But the king of Egypt replied, “Moses and Aaron, why are you taking the people away from their labour?
-Get back to your work!”
+But the king of Egypt said to them, “Moses and Aaron, why do you distract the people from their tasks?
+Return to your labours!”

 ## Exodus 5:5
-Pharaoh also said, “Look, the people of the land are now numerous, and you are stopping them from their work.”
+Pharaoh continued, “Behold, the people of the land are now many, and you would have them cease from their labours!”

 ## Exodus 5:6
-That same day Pharaoh gave this order to the slave drivers and overseers in charge of the people:
+That same day, Pharaoh issued a command to the taskmasters and foremen in charge of the people:

 ## Exodus 5:7
-“You are no longer to provide straw for the people to make bricks, as you used to.
-Let them go and gather straw for themselves.
+“You shall no longer supply the people with straw for making bricks as before; let them gather straw for themselves.

 ## Exodus 5:8
-But require them to make the same number of bricks as before; do not reduce the quota.
-They are lazy; that is why they cry, ‘Let us go and sacrifice to our God.’
+But you must still require them to produce the same quota of bricks as previously; do not reduce it.
+They are idle, and that is why they cry out, ‘Let us go and sacrifice to our God.’

 ## Exodus 5:9
-Make the work harder for the men so they keep working and pay no attention to deceptive words.”
+Make the work more burdensome for the men so that they will continue working and pay no attention to falsehoods.”

 ## Exodus 5:10
-So the slave drivers and overseers went out and told the people, “This is what Pharaoh says: I will not give you any more straw.
+So the taskmasters and foremen went out and informed the people, “This is what Pharaoh says: ‘I will not provide you with straw.

 ## Exodus 5:11
-Go and gather your own straw wherever you can find it, but your workload will not be reduced.”
+Go and gather straw for yourselves wherever you can find it, but your workload will not be diminished in the slightest.’”

 ## Exodus 5:12
-So the people scattered throughout Egypt to gather stubble to use as straw.
+Thus, the people scattered throughout all of Egypt to collect stubble for straw.

 ## Exodus 5:13
-The slave drivers kept pressing them, saying, “Complete your work every day, just as when you had straw.”
+The taskmasters pressed them, saying, “Complete your daily work quota, just as when you had straw.”

 ## Exodus 5:14
-Pharaoh’s slave drivers beat the Israelite foremen they had appointed, demanding, “Why haven’t you met your quota of bricks yesterday or today, as before?”
+Pharaoh’s taskmasters beat the Israelite foremen they had appointed, demanding, “Why have you not fulfilled your quota of bricks either yesterday or today, as before?”

 ## Exodus 5:15
-Then the Israelite foremen went and appealed to Pharaoh: “Why have you treated your servants this way?
+Then the Israelite foremen went and pleaded with Pharaoh, “Why do you treat your servants this way?

 ## Exodus 5:16
-No straw is given to your servants, yet we are told, ‘Make bricks!’
-Your servants are being beaten, but the fault lies with your own people.”
+Your servants are given no straw, yet they tell us, ‘Make bricks!’
+And behold, your servants are being beaten, but the fault lies with your own people.”

 ## Exodus 5:17
-But Pharaoh said, “Lazy!
-You are lazy!
-That’s why you say, ‘Let us go and sacrifice to the Lord.’
+But Pharaoh said, “You are idle, very idle; that is why you say, ‘Let us go and sacrifice to the Lord.’

 ## Exodus 5:18
-Now get to work.
-You will not be given any straw, yet you must produce your full quota of bricks.”
+Now go and work; you will not be given any straw, yet you must deliver the full quota of bricks.”

 ## Exodus 5:19
-The Israelite foremen realised they were in trouble when they were told, “You must not reduce the daily number of bricks.”
+The Israelite foremen realised they were in a difficult situation when they were told, “You must not reduce your daily quota of bricks.”

 ## Exodus 5:20
-When they left Pharaoh, they found Moses and Aaron waiting to meet them,
+As they departed from Pharaoh, they encountered Moses and Aaron waiting for them.

 ## Exodus 5:21
-and they said, “May the Lord look on you and judge you!
-You have made us repulsive to Pharaoh and his officials and put a sword in their hand to kill us.”
+And they said to them, “May the Lord look upon you and judge you, for you have made us detestable in the eyes of Pharaoh and his officials, putting a sword in their hand to kill us.”

 ## Exodus 5:22
-Then Moses returned to the Lord and said, “Lord, why have You brought trouble on this people?
+Moses returned to the Lord and said, “Lord, why have You brought trouble upon this people?
 Why did You send me?

 ## Exodus 5:23
-Ever since I went to Pharaoh to speak in Your name, he has brought more harm upon this people, and You have not delivered Your people at all.”
+Since I went to Pharaoh to speak in Your name, he has brought harm upon this people, and You have not delivered Your people at all.”